Natural Ways to Prevent Glaucoma

 - Brussels sprouts

-Fats are present in much of the fast food we eat right now.
+Fats are present in much of the fast food we eat today.
 One of the many problems with trans fats is that they interfere with the absorption of omega 3 fatty acids.
 Omega 3 fatty acids are healthy and important for ocular health.

 - French fries